loefflerc/Edify/README.md

 For example, when working with the database package, even though we have a factory object that will call the requested driver, the instantion of a driver MUST NOT be hardcoded into the factory object.
 This way we are not adding any unnecessary dependencies.
 The factory will not know about the drivers, and vice versa.

 This is how it will work:
-The name of the class and file are identical, so instead of hardcoding the objects into the factory we can use realpath() to check if a file with the requested driver name exists.
+The name of the class and file are identical, so instead of hardcoding the objects into the factory we can check if a file with the requested driver name exists.

 Here’s a sample code of how I have solved this previously